All Episodes

 How did that airplane stay afloat for so long?

-I mean, that no that is unusual as well.
+I mean, that is unusual as well.

-Now it came in, obviously with the landing gear retracted, so those doors were closed, but there is a switch.
+Now, it came in, obviously, with the landing gear retracted, so those doors were closed, but there is a switch.

 This airplane has a switch in the cockpit called a ditch switch.